SkygearIO/guides/auth/social-login/js.md

 ## Unlink current user with provider

-To unlink the current user with the provider.
+To unlink current user with the provider.

 ```javascript
 skygear.auth.unlinkOAuthProvider('google')